eduardo98m/eduardo98m/README.md

 - 💬 I'm always happy to discuss topics like mobile robots, legged robots, and any other robotics themes.
 I find that collaboration and sharing ideas leads to new innovations!

-- 📫 Feel free to reach out to me at eduardo98m@gmail.com if you'd like to brainstorm or work together.
+- 📫 Feel free to reach out to me if you'd like to brainstorm or work together.